bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/roy/DEVDIARY.md

 Please, report your key activities in each week this assignment is running.

 **Week 1**
-* tested with designs of various buildings that will be used in the village
+-tested with designs of various buildings that will be used in the village -made code for basic fountain that will be used to supplement areas in the village, based on players position and will be made modular later

 **Week 2**